Extruded Polystyrene Market Size and Share

 Extruded polystyrene (XPS) is a thermoplastic polymer known for its closed-cell structure, offering greater strength and superior mechanical performance compared to its close alternative, expanded polystyrene (EPS).
 Although more costly, XPS is commonly used as rigid foam insulation in residential floors, roofs, walls, ceilings, and balconies due to its high compressive strength and excellent moisture resistance.

-The extruded polystyrene market is segmented by application and geography.
-By application, the market is segmented into residential, commercial, and infrastructure.
-The report also covers the market size and forecasts for extruded polystyrene in 15 countries across major regions.
+The extruded polystyrene market is segmented by product type, application, end-user industry, and geography.
+By product type, the market is segmented into boards, panels, blocks, and pipe sections.
+By application, the market is segmented into roof insulation, wall insulation, and others (floor, basement, cavity, and perimeter).
+By end-user industry, the market is segmented into residential, commercial, and infrastructure.
+The report also covers the market size and forecasts for Extruded Polystyrene in 15 countries across major regions.
 For each segment, market sizing and forecasts have been done based on volume (tons).

 By Product Type